 The reason many children have related allergic conditions is because of the "allergic march" or “atopic march.”
 It often starts with dry skin, which may lead to eczema, food allergies, and then asthma.

-About 15% of children have seasonal allergic rhinitis or respiratory allergies.1 And most kids with asthma have allergic asthma.
+About 7.2% of children have seasonal allergic rhinitis.1 And most kids with asthma have allergic asthma.
 This type of asthma is triggered by allergens such as pollen, mold, dust mites, and cockroaches.
 Because of the connection of allergic diseases, parents of children with food allergies need to know about managing seasonal allergies.

 The report includes both spring and fall data to create a ranking of the top 100 cities based on: